nazmifr/BFMtoURL/README.md

 - several solutions for each use case
 - error reporting (so that I know when an update is needed)
 - argument input with STDIN, as a batch text file (one line = one bfmtv link) or as argument
-- bookmarklet and simple js grabber for easy tinkering
+- bookmarklet and simple js grabber for easy tinkering in your web browser

 ## TODO:

 - add BFM icons in the README
 - error reporting on the js version (not an emergency as it is obvious to the user when he doesn't get the link he asked for)
-- someone who can repair the native youtubedl parser
+- tell someone who can repair the native youtubedl parser

 ## Bookmarklet